hassantafreshi/easy-form-builder/README.md

 ## Features 💡

 You don’t need any coding skills to use Easy Form Builder.
 Simply drag and drop your layouts into order to easily create unlimited custom multistep forms.
-A unique tracking ID allows you to connect any submission to an individual request.
+A unique Confirmation code ( tracking ID) allows you to connect any submission to an individual request.

 Features:
 -   Simple drag and drop functionality